The Library

 The first part of the book goes into foraging practice and techniques, including sustainability and foraging practices.
 Afterwards it goes into details of around 100 types of plant with black and white photos, recipes from some well known chefs, and tasting notes.

-This is a weighty book so this is not a field guide.
-It suits someone with experience who wants to learn something new or to go into a lot of detail.Collins Complete Guide To British Trees - Paul Sterry
+This is a weighty book and definitely one for reading at home rather than a field guide.
+It suits someone with experience who wants to learn something new or to go into a lot of detail.
+Perfect gift for an enthusiast.

-This is an excellent guide which goes into detail of the different parts of the tree, which keeping an easy-to-read style.
+This is an excellent guide which goes into detail of the different parts of the tree, while keeping an easy-to-read style.
 It covers all 360 species of tree found in Britain & Ireland.
-Each tree is covered in detail with information on how to identify it through its leaves, twigs, bark texture or overall shape with extra information like a map of its coverage, size, and some usage and historical notes.
+Each tree is described in detail with information on how to identify it through its leaves, twigs, bark texture or overall shape with extra information like a map of its coverage, size, and some usage and historical notes.

 The book includes photos and illustrations of every tree.
 It is especially interesting if you want to learn more about nature and have something of a sciency bent, but it would really suit any interested reader.